ShashwatPatil/ROS-Specialization-24/Rviz and Gazebo/Readme.md

 * **Community-driven development:** Many open-source Gazebo plugins are available for various functionalities.

 This is a basic introduction to RViz, Gazebo, and Gazebo Plugins.
-For further exploration, consider these resources:
+For further exploration, consider these resources if you want to learn more, mostly you will learn slowly by doing stuff:

 * **RViz:** [http://wiki.ros.org/rviz](http://wiki.ros.org/rviz)
 * **Gazebo:** [https://gazebosim.org/](https://gazebosim.org/)